sandra-calvo/smarthomes/README.md

 <img src="/images/flow25.png" width="60%" height="60%">

-Double click on the node and select your Cloudant service from the dropdown menu.
+Double click on the node and select your Cloudant service from the drop-down menu.
 Then click _Done_.

 <img src="/images/db0.png" width="40%" height="40%">